-Our Categories:antiques architecture art CAUTIONS chair conservation techniques decorative motifs encaustic wax French Furniture funny funny history house museums Interim Report Lacquer mold musings News painted furniture painted objects pest infestation pigments preservation process reparation reproduction restoration techniques shellac Spanish Furniture tailor textiles tools traditional varnishes upholstery virus waxes wooden objects
+Our Categories:antiques architecture art CAUTIONS chair conservation techniques decorative motifs encaustic wax French Furniture funny funny gilding history house museums Interim Report Lacquer mold musings News painted furniture painted objects pest infestation pigments preservation process reparation reproduction restoration techniques shellac Spanish Furniture tailor textiles tools traditional varnishes upholstery virus waxes wooden objects

 - If you can't find a bookmarked blog post check under out Portfolio Page top right; we moved some process blogs onto one page for convenience!
-All writing and all images not credited to someone else are copyright MPF Conservation; no reblogging permitted without permission.
+All writing and all images not credited to someone else are ©MPF Conservation.
+Reblogging permitted with credits to MPF Conservation; please notify.

 Tag Archives: textiles

-In our last post, I told a story about determining our reproduction protocol.
-Now, on to testing products!
 Never underestimate the benefits of testing materials.
-I am by nature an impatient artist and tend to dive into art materials and … Continue reading
+I am by nature an impatient artist and tend to dive into art materials and experiment when it is my own art processes, however, with clients, I read, I test products, and it … Continue reading